aaron-schnieder/software-interview-questions/README.md

 The Polymer promotes, supports and designs their APIs to [#usetheplatform](https://twitter.com/search?q=%23usetheplatform&lang=en)

 ## ES6
 Last but not least, this app uses ES6 (ES2015) APIs such as `classes`, block scoping via the `let` keyword, `modules` and `Map` key/value pairs.
-ES6 adds some incredible, powerful new APIs to JavaScript.
+ES6 adds some incredibly powerful new APIs to JavaScript.
 A lot of the APIs are natively supported in modern browsers so no transpiling or polyfills are necessary.

 ## Janky Browser Support
 So you enjoy a considerable amount of self inflicted pain and still prefer IE11 huh?
 Well, thanks to Polymer it isn't a problem.
 One of the many benefits Polymer provides is transpiling / polyfilling APIs where necessary for older browsers.